shengzheyang/Dining-Helper/README.md

 ## Tools Used
 #### ECMAScript 7 (“ES7” / JavaScript)
-ECMAScript™ is the standard behind JavaScript.
+ECMAScript is the standard behind JavaScript.
 It has had a number of very useful additions over the past several years, modernizing the syntax and providing new capabilities.

 *[Learn More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/ECMAScript_Next_support_in_Mozilla)*

 #### Babel
-Not all browsers are able to run ES7.
+Babel is an open-source JavaScript transpiler that is mainly used to convert ECMAScript 6+ code into a backwards compatible version of JavaScript that can be run by older JavaScript engines.
 We use Babel to generate earlier versions of JavaScript from ES7, so that it will run on browsers that haven’t yet implemented the newer standard.

 *[Learn More](https://babeljs.io/)*

 #### Webpack
-Webpack is the de facto module bundler for JavaScript development.
+Webpack is an open-source JavaScript module bundler.
 It is highly configurable and extensible, and can even compile your other assets like images and stylesheets.
-This repository keeps things pretty simple as a jumping off point for your projects.

 *[Learn More](https://webpack.github.io/)*